CMS-Enterprise/SONAR/README.md

 From the `sonar-agent` folder:

 ```
-dotnet run ./service-config.json
+dotnet run -- -f ./service-config.json
 ```

 ## Dependencies & Docker Compose

-The SONAR API and Agent have two critical dependencies: PostgreSQL and Prometheus.
-Both of these can be run via Docker Compose using the `docker-compose.yml` file in the root of the repo:
+The SONAR API and Agent have two critical dependencies (PostgreSQL and Prometheus) and one optional dependency (Loki).
+All of these can be run via Docker Compose using the `docker-compose.yml` file in the root of the repo:

 ```
-docker-compose up -d prometheus postgresql loki grafana
+docker-compose up -d prometheus postgresql loki
 ```

 There is also an example application that generates Prometheus metrics that can be used when testing SONAR health checks.
 To run this application in in Docker as well run: